Spiritual Biography of Peter Oliver

 While there unfortunately are no surviving pieces of Peter Oliver, the legacy of African-American slaves in America creating pottery continued to live on after his death.
 For example, the tradition of slave potters “was exemplified by the renowned crew of slave potters in Edgefield, South Carolina,” and they created some the most famous pottery shortly after the time of Peter Oliver (Sensbach 30).
 Their experiences, while different than Oliver’s, show similar journeys and accomplishments, and all of these slave potters are united through their work.
 One of the most famous of the slave potters in Edgefield, South Carolina, was Dave the Potter, who created many works just as Oliver did.
 What was unusual about Dave the Potter’s work was the inscriptions that he would carve into his pottery.
 Many inscriptions on Dave’s work have sophisticated religious meanings and also illustrate his perception of a master-slave relationship.
 Some of Dave’s images of animals were used as symbols to represent the sense of freedom that his pottery allowed him to experience.
 For instance, Dave carves, “I saw a leppard, & a lion's face, / then I felt the need of—Grace” (Chaney 44).
 Here, Dave uses his engravings to compare himself to biblical heroes in the Book of Revelations who bravely face the terrors of wild animals.
 Clearly, Dave reveals his struggles with a master-slave relationship and the instituion of slavery, but he also sheds light on the unique freedoms that he gains by expressing his struggles with slavery.
 Both Dave the Potter and Peter Oliver were able to find meaning and better their status as enslaved men through the outlet that pottery provided them.
 Both men played a major role in constructing some of the best pottery in the United States at the time, which in itself is an extraordinary accomplishment.
 For Peter Oliver, pottery was the great enabler in a life that was characterized as a constant struggle between bodily servitude and his status as a spiritual equal.
 Through pottery, the Morvian Church, and his one creative mindset, Peter Oliver was able to transcend his status as a slave and realize the life of a free man.

-Object biography by Dante Fagotti, Whit Heekin, David Hickey, Fall 2020
+Object biography by Dante Fagotti, Whit Heekin, David Hickey, Spring 2020

 Audio Guide for Narrative Slideshow: